owenrumney/owenrumney.github.io/_posts/2022-08-11-generics-to-the-rescue.md

 Ideally, we would get the list of queues so we know how many we're talking about and this can drive our progress mechanism we might have in out UX.

 Once we have the list of URLs, we want to parallelise the adaption process.
-But wait!! the `adaptQueue` function in this case takes a `[]string`, but for buckets it might be an `[]s3.Bucket` object or with IAM an `[]iam.Role`.
+But wait!! the `adaptQueue` function in this case takes a `[]string`, but for buckets it might be a `[]s3.Bucket` or with IAM an `[]iam.Role`.

-We need a generic function that will take the slice of inputs and a function to call for each item.
+We need a `generic` function that will take the slice of inputs and a function to call for each item.

-# Generics to the rescue
+# Generics to the rescue!!

 Lets say out input (in this case a `[]string`) is type `T` and the output we want (in this case a `[]Queue`) is type `S`, we can create a generic function to handle this